-This course is a survey of Wisconsin based on a variety of aspects of the state's past and present, including: Native American perspective, geography and geologic influences, economics, political development, the role of conflict and war, and immigration.
-Also included in the course is a county portfolio project.
-Students will develop research and writing skills and well as technological and group presentation skills.
+This course is a survey of Wisconsin based on a variety of aspects of the state's past and present, including: Native American perspective, geography and geologic influences, economics, political development, the role of conflict and war, immigration, and current events.
+Students will develop research and writing skills as well as technological and group presentation skills.
 They will have an understanding of their state history as well as factors affecting the community in which they live.